daostack/access_control/docs/blog-post.md

 ## Quick example

-Our simple example is of a company who wants to recruite employees via an external HR company and pay them our regularly each month
+Our simple example is of a company who wants to recruit employees via an external HR company and pay them our regularly each month
 Let's see how we can use the `Protected` base contract and take advantage of access control to make this problem a breeze.

 Start by inheriting from `Protected`: